Midge Fly Reduction Study - Using Aeration, MuckAway PRO & PondClear PRO

 beneficial aerobic bacteria would then be added to aid in the digestion of organic debris and mucK to reduce the living space of the midge fly larvae.
 The Results:

 Residents immediately saw improvements in water clarity and pond odors.
-With oxygen and organic-eating beneficial aerobic bacteria being circulated throughout the entire pond, muck deposits were rapidly reduced leaving midge fly larvae nowhere to hide.
-Natural predators to midge flies, like bluegill, breem, and aquatic beetles, were able to travel to lower depths and consume these larvae thereby lowering the population.
+With oxygen and organic-eating beneficial aerobic bacteria circulated throughout the entire pond, muck deposits were rapidly reduced, leaving midge fly larvae nowhere to hide.
+Natural predators to midge flies, like bluegill, breem, and aquatic beetles, could travel to lower depths and consume these larvae, lowering the population.